-Example: Switch video, keyboard and mouse to number 3 in the favorites list in Private Mode using the default hot key: <'left Shift'>, <'left Shift'>, <3>, <left Shift>+<Enter>
+Example: Switch video, keyboard and mouse to number 3 in the favorites list in Private Mode using the default hot key: <'left Shift'>, <'left Shift'>, <'left Shift'>, <left Shift'>, <left Shift'>, <'left Shift'>, <'lef

 Direct Switching of Video Only

 - 1. Start Command Mode with the 'Hot Key'.
 The Caps Lock and Scroll Lock keyboard LEDs will flash when Command Mode is activated. - 2.
 Enter the index number of the new CPU from the list of favorites and confirm with <Space>.
 Command Mode is closed and the console is connected to the new CPU with video only.